kristenvaccaro/antisocial-computing/index.md

 Percentage | Activity
 --- | ---
-20% | Online Discussion
+10% | Online Discussion
-20% | Active Class Participation
+10% | Active Class Participation
+25% | Written Homework (Critiques, etc.)
-20% | Programming & Design Assignments
+20% | Lead Discussion
 20% | Final Project
-20% | Final Exam
+15% | Final Exam

-Online discussion responses are due 1 PM Monday and Wednesday (before the start of class) Programming and design assignments are due Friday 5 PM
+Online discussion responses are due 1 PM Monday and Wednesday (before the start of class) Written homeworks are due Friday 5 PM

 Late Policy: You will receive *5 free late days* that can be used for programming and design assignments.
 You do not need to contact us in advance to use those late days.
 Beyond those days, you receive a 10% penalty for each day late.